StephanieQuon/Video-Based-Respiratory-Rate-Tracking/README.md

 **Step 2: Run your desired algorim**

 ***Algorithm: Select Chest + Optical Flow***
-1. Download select_optical_flow.m and open the script in MATLAB
+1. Download select_optical_flow.m and open the script in MATLAB.
-2. Drag your video file to the same folder the .m file is located
+2. Drag your video file to the same folder the .m file is located.
-3. Press "run", estimates should print in the MATLAB terminal
+3. Press "run", estimates should print in the MATLAB terminal.

 ***Algorithm: Automatic Chest Detection + Optical Flow***
-1. Download automatic_optical_flow.m and open the script in MATLAB
+1. Download automatic_optical_flow.m and open the script in MATLAB.
-2. Drag your video file to the same folder the .m file is located
+2. Drag your video file to the same folder the .m file is located.
-3. Press "run", estimates should print in the MATLAB terminal
+3. Press "run", estimates should print in the MATLAB terminal.

 ***Algorithm: Select Stickers + Sticker Tracking***
 * The use of this algorithm requires 4 stickers be placed on the person's chest and 1 placed on their forehead
-1. Download select_sticker_tracking.m and open the script in MATLAB
+1. Download select_sticker_tracking.m and open the script in MATLAB.
-2. Drag your video file to the same folder the .m file is located
+2. Drag your video file to the same folder the .m file is located.
-3. Press "run", estimates should print in the MATLAB terminal
+3. Press "run", estimates should print in the MATLAB terminal.
+4. When the MATLAB figure window opens, it will prompt the selection of a region of interest.
+Left click to draw a box starting at the corner, and drag and release to form the box around each sticker.
+Select the boxes in the following order: (1) forehead sticker, (2) top left chest sticker, (3) top right chest sticker, (4) bottom left chest sticker, (5) bottom right chest sticker.

 ***Algorithm: Automatic Sticker Detection + Sticker Tracking***
 * The use of this algorithm requires 4 yellow stickers be placed on the person's chest and 1 placed on their forehead
-1. Download automatic_sticker_tracking.m and open the script in MATLAB
+1. Download automatic_sticker_tracking.m and open the script in MATLAB.
-2. Drag your video file to the same folder the .m file is located
+2. Drag your video file to the same folder the .m file is located.
-3. Press "run", estimates should print in the MATLAB terminal
+3. Press "run", estimates should print in the MATLAB terminal.
+4. 4.
+When the MATLAB figure window opens, it will prompt the selection of a region of interest.
+Left click to draw a box starting at the corner, and drag and release to form a box around the chest region of the person in the video.